Middle Years Programme (MYP)

 The personal project in Year 11

 The personal project is an extended personal piece of work of their choice.
 It holds a very important place in the programme in that it provides a culminating assessment that demonstrates the skills they have learnt through the MYP.
 The process of completing the personal project is led by the student, with supervision from a teacher.
-Students complete this during the final year of MYP-year 11 at ZIS and are able to demonstrate their achievement through an exhibition in term 2.
+Students complete this during the final year of MYP-year 11 at ZIS and are able to demonstrate their achievement through an exhibition in the second semester.